Good PTE speaking preparation involves practicing your pronunciation skills and applying a strategy to each specific task.

 |Answer Short Question|

-There are strategies you can use to approach each PTE task that will help you to maximise your mark– and we’ll look at some of those later.
+There are strategies you can use to approach each PTE task that will help you to maximize your mark– and we’ll look at some of those later.

 However, if your fundamental speaking skills are not strong, you will always score poorly.
 So you need to make sure that you are communicating effectively in English.

-For tips on increasing your oral fluency, click here to view another blog article!
+For tips on increasing your oral fluency, read our PTE oral fluency blog!

 PS: Would you like to receive a PTE preparation recommendation from E2Language?